No sign of new protests in Iran as a hard-line cleric calls for executions and threatens Trump

 Even as protests appeared to have been smothered inside Iran, thousands of exiled Iranians and their supporters have taken to the streets in cities across Europe to shout out their rage at the government of the Islamic Republic.

 Amid the continuing internet shutdown, some Iranians crossed borders to communicate with the outside world.
-At a border crossing with Iran in Turkey’s eastern province of Van, a trickle of Iranians crossing Friday said they have been making short jaunts to the neighboring country to get around the communications blackout.
+At a border crossing in Turkey’s eastern province of Van, a trickle of Iranians crossing Friday said they were traveling to get around the communications blackout.

 “I will go back to Iran after they open the internet,” said a traveler who gave only his first name, Mehdi, out of security concerns.